cmcntsh/stats2021_exer_JamoviDataManip/README.md

-# Data Manipulation in Jamovi Tutorial
+# Data Manipulation in Jamovi Exercise

 ## Summary of steps to complete